Ongoing neonatology research at Children's Colorado

 Our doctors and researchers conduct basic science, clinical and medical education research in Colorado, throughout the United States and around the world.
 Their work focuses on:

-Our Section of Neonatology's basic science research is the foundation for the application of new therapies and approaches to care for neonates and infants in the NICU.
-Our ongoing basic science research:
+The Section of Neonatology's basic science research is the foundation for the application of new therapies and approaches to care for neonates and infants in the NICU.
+Our ongoing basic science research focuses on:

-The clinical researchers at Children's Colorado seek to continually improve the diagnosis, treatment and outcomes of neonates.
-Ongoing clinical research includes:
+The clinical researchers in our department seek to continually improve the diagnosis, treatment and outcomes of neonates.
+Our ongoing clinical research includes:

 While our basic science and clinical research programs continue to lead to advancements in the neonatal care for premature and medically complex infants, our research extends beyond the bench and bedside:

-The research that the physician-scientists conduct in our Section of Neonatology means our Level IV NICU is able to provide the highest level of care for any condition that may affect a newborn – no matter how rare or critical.
+The research that our physician-scientists conduct in the Section of Neonatology directly informs care in the Level IV NICU.
+Ongoing research efforts enable us to provide the highest level of care for any condition that may affect a newborn – no matter how rare or critical.

 Our outcomes remain above the standard, even as the complexity and acuity of our patients increase.